 Applied Natural Resource Economics

-Students serve around the world in the Peace Corps working on the best use of available natural resources.
+Students serve around the world in the Peace Corps, working on best uses of available natural resources.
 Projects include market analysis, project evaluation, and economic development.
 Graduates are prepared for careers in natural resource evaluation and management, government oversight of natural resource use, and natural resource policy analysis.

 Applied Science Education